 Does a water pillow have a cooling effect?

 The water pillow manufacturers don’t list cooling as a benefit, but It seemed like a possibility.
-I’d tested a cooling pillow insert filled with water once before and thought that perhaps this water pillow might have a similar cooling effect.
+I’d tested a cooling pillow insert filled with water before and thought that perhaps this water pillow might have a similar cooling effect.
 This turned out to not be the case.
 When not in use, the water contained falls to room temperature and will feel quite cold to the touch due to the physics of heat transfer.
-The fibrefill acts as insulation between the water and your skin, so it turns out that there is no perceptible cooling effect.
+However, the fibrefill acts as insulation between the water and your skin.
+As a result, there is no perceptible cooling effect.

-After reading the product literature more carefully, I discovered that the water bladder was covered with a thin thermal insulation, which also serves to prevent heat transfer to the water.
+After reading the product literature more carefully, I discovered that the water bladder was covered with a thin thermal insulation.
+This helps to prevent heat transfer to the water.
 It actually felt a bit hot compared to my favorite pillow, which sat quietly on the floor waiting for the water experiment to run its course.
 That said, I doubt it’s any worse at staying at a comfortable temperature than most pillow types.